abacuscl/basicimprovements/README.md

  ----
  ## Ideas to Implement
- - [ ] Time that the player joins the server
+ - [ ] Time that the player joins the server (Planned Release 2.0.0)
- - [ ] Time that the player leaves the server
+ - [ ] Time that the player leaves the server (Planned Release 2.0.0)
- - [ ] Total time that the player was online for that session
+ - [ ] Total time that the player was online for that session (Planned Release 2.0.0)
- - [ ] Time set shorthand commands
+ - [x] Time set shorthand commands (Planned Release 2.0.0)